 The University maintains an Emergency Response Operations Plan designed to ensure there is a timely and effective response in the event of a significant emergency or dangerous situation occurring on campus involving an immediate threat to the health and safety of members of the campus community.
-Such situations include, but are not limited to: tornadoes, bomb threats, chemical spills, disease outbreaks, fires, active shooters.
+Such situations include, but are not limited to tornadoes, bomb threats, chemical spills, disease outbreaks, fires, active shooters.
 Emergency Response Guides are posted at the University in every classroom.
-The Emergency Response Guide provides guidelines and procedures for various emergency situations, including but not limited to medical emergencies, violent crime in progress, evacuations, fire, and weather emergencies.
+The Emergency Response Guide provides guidelines and procedures for various emergency situations, including but not limited to medical emergencies, violent crimes in progress, evacuations, fire, and weather emergencies.
 The University has also communicated with local police requesting their cooperation in informing the University about situations reported to them that may warrant an emergency response.

-To report concerns that may require an emergency response, refer to the steps listed in "Reporting a Crime" section of this document.
+To report concerns that may require an emergency response, refer to the steps listed in the "Reporting a Crime" section of this document.

-If a potential emergency has been reported, the Senior Vice President or designee will access available sources of information from campus administrative staff and local authorities to confirm the existence of the danger and will be responsible for initiating the institution's response and for marshaling the appropriate local emergency response authorities for assistance.
-Depending on the nature of the emergency, other University departments may be involved in the confirmation process.
+If a potential emergency has been reported to the University, the University President or designee will gather available information and work with campus administrative staff and local authorities, as appropriate, to determine if an incident warrants a Timely Warning and/or emergency notification to the University community and whether it is a reportable crime in the Annual Security Report.
+The University President or designee will then be responsible for initiating the institution's response and for marshaling the appropriate local emergency response authorities for assistance.
+If the potential emergency has been reported to local law enforcement, the University President or designee will work with law enforcement to ensure any official notifications are distributed to students.

-Once the emergency is confirmed, the Senior Vice President or designee will consult with other appropriate University officials to determine the type and scope of the emergency (e.g., University-wide or limited to a particular program or time of day) in order to determine the appropriate segment or segments of the University community to be notified.
+Once the emergency is confirmed, the University President or designee will consult with other appropriate University officials to determine the type and scope of the emergency in order to determine the appropriate segment or segments of the University community to be notified.
+For example, an incident that is determined to be localized at the Denver South location may not warrant a notification to the Colorado Springs campus or to students attending courses entirely online.

-If it is determined that an impending or continuing threat to the health or safety of campus community members exists, the Senior Vice President or designee and others involved in reviewing the threat will, without delay, and taking into account the safety of the community, determine the content of an emergency notification using an existing template or developing new language to ensure that the message accurately describes the situation.
-They will then initiate a campus safety alert by submitting the notification using the University's emergency notification system.
+If it is determined that an impending or continuing threat to the health or safety of campus community members exists, the University President or designee and others involved in reviewing the threat will, without delay, and taking into account the safety of the community, determine the content of an emergency notification using an existing template or developing new language to ensure that the message accurately describes the situation.
+Additional language may include identifying an exact location to be avoided as a result of the emergency or identifying features of a suspected perpetrator for community awareness.
+The University President or designee will then initiate a campus safety alert by submitting the notification using the University's emergency notification system.
 The University may delay a notification if issuing the notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.